Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 </ul>

-### Authenticate Using the Passkeys (FIDO2)
+### Authenticate Using the Passkeys

-This section outlines the process for users to authenticate to the integrated relying party application using the issued passkeys (FIDO2).
+This section outlines the process for users to authenticate to the integrated relying party application using the issued passkeys.

 ![Authentication - RP Application Login Page]({{site.baseurl}}/assets/unifyia/48-user-auth-rp-okta.png)

 1. Launch the **relying party application** on a PC.
 2. Select <b>Sign In with GSA</b>.
 You are directed to the Unifyia platform Sign In page.
 3. Enter your email address and select **SIGN IN**.
 4. By default, a QR code is displayed for FIDO2 login via mobile device.
 Select **Sign In with Passkey** to choose another mode of login with security keys on the PC.
-You have the below options to login:
+You have the below options to login

 ### Scan a QR Code to Authenticate